EricCrosson/camelot/src/README.md

 Consisting of more than methodology and code, _reproducible research_ contains methodology, code, parameters, and a build environment.
-This information permits other humans and even [robots] to reproduce the published results.
+This information permits other humans and even [robots] to confirm the published results.
 To reproduce some research of your own follow the Setup and then Build instructions.